Featured image: npic.orst.edu

 - Use essential oil sprays to regularly ward off unwanted visitors – they will deter and kill carpet beetle and will leave your home smelling fresh and fragrant

-- Devise a regular steam cleaning programme and rotate it around the carpets and textiles within your home
+- Devise a regular steam cleaning program and rotate it around the carpets and textiles within your home